ning/cosmic/README.md

 ### Simplified plugin interaction

-Within the context of a cosmos2 environment instance, plugins can simply be instantiated and used by their name.
+Within the context of a Cosmic environment instance, plugins can simply be instantiated and used by their name.

-    cosmos2 = Cosmos2::Environment.from_config_file
+    cosmic = Cosmic::Environment.from_config_file

-    with cosmos2 do
+    with cosmic do
       with irc do
         write :msg => 'Hello world', :channels => '#test' end